nt0xa/sonar/docs/docs/install/server.md

 # Server

-Sonar is self-hosted only, so to get started you need to install and configure its backend first.
+Sonar is **self-hosted only**, so to get started you must install it to your own server.

 ## Prerequisites

 To install the Sonar Server, you must have:

-- A Linux server with a public IP address (`<PUBLIC_IP>`) and Docker and Docker Compose installed.
+- A Linux server with a public IP address (`<PUBLIC_IP>`) with Docker and Docker Compose installed.
 - A registered domain name (`<DOMAIN>`).

 ## DNS configuration